 We settled in our spacious booth and after taking a look at the extensive drinks menu, settled on a deluxe milkshake each.
 Adam went for Strawberry Cheesecake (strawberry and vanilla ice cream, topped with crumble) and I opted for the Oh Sweet Jeez (chocolate, caramel, peanut butter and banana).
 These were brought over to our lane and were as delicious as they sound.

 Our game started out well.
-I got a strike on my first turn, which lead to cries of disbelief from Adam and a smug little victory dance from me!
+I got a strike on my first turn, which lead to cries of disbelief from Adam and a smug little victory dance from me.
 Sadly, I was very much the bowling equivalent of Australia in the Eurovision Song Contest this year.
-After a few impressive turns, my ego was soon brought back down to Earth when I completely missed my last 3 attempts!
+After a few impressive turns, my ego was soon brought back down to Earth when I completely missed my last three attempts.
 Not a single pin went down, much to my dismay.

 After our main, we were offered a peek at the dessert menu.
-Again, being a fiend for all things sweet, I had to take a look.
-After toying with the idea of Salted Caramel Cheesecake or Double Chocolate Brownies, I settled on classic American pancakes, topped with Nutella, bananas and toasted nuts.
+After toying with the idea of Salted Caramel Cheesecake and Double Chocolate Brownies, I settled on classic American pancakes, topped with Nutella, bananas and toasted nuts.
 Despite being nicely full from our meal, Adam and I managed to devour most of the pancakes between us, which were insanely tasty.

 We left All Star Lanes happy and will most definitely be back again soon.
 If you fancy unleashing your inner Stephanie Zinone or Johnny Nogerelli, then this is the place for you!